Le0nerdo/rememberyourmedia/README.md

 I will work on this project if I feel like it.
 If I see people using the webpage I am more motivated.

 ## Next in development
-1. editing/deleting media items + refactoring
 1. Managing friends
 1. Browsing media that friends have shared + possible refactoring
 1. Adding fields to different kind of media + BIG refactoring
+1. Messages for succesfull things

 ## Later in development
 * Usability and Making the webpage visually better